perladvent/perldotcom/content/article/the-trouble-with-reference-counting.md

 ------------
 At first glance it seems like Perl can save runtime by switching to a tracing GC scheme and not checking or updating reference counts, but periodically reclaiming unused variables.
 Observe that most variables are [short-lived](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Generational_GC_(ephemeral_GC)); therefore the cost of tracing should scale better than linearly (as only long-lived variables are traceable).

 However to avoid breaking a lot of code, Perl would still need to honor timely reclamation of objects with `DESTROY` methods.
 Perhaps it could follow a hybrid model, reference counting only those objects that need it, but that would reduce the performance benefits of tracing GC, and it complexifies the interpreter adding conditional branches for reference-counted variables.
-As objects may gain or lose a`DESTROY` method during runtime, the interpreter would also need to be able promote and demote variables from the reference counting scheme.
+As objects may gain or lose a`DESTROY` method during runtime, the interpreter would also need to be able to add and remove variables from the reference counting scheme dynamically.

 A further wrinkle is that references to objects with `DESTROY` methods must _also_ be reference counted (and references to those references and so on).
 Imagine an array of database handles: the array itself must be reference counted so that when it is reclaimed, Perl can decrement the database handles' `refcnt` and possibly reclaim them as well.